Trivivium/devops-2k20/report/REPORT.md

 ## Conclusion and evaluation

-_TODO - biggest issues, major lessons we have learned, overall takeaways, fuckups etc. regarding:_
+Here we list some of our biggest issues, lessons we have learned, overall takeaways as well as some minor mistakes we had made that caused us troubles and inconveniences.

 **Containerization (Docker) Evaluation** We would probably prefer having a more powerful host for the containers in the future.
 If we had to scale vertically it